 The Lavender Festival in Velo Grablje in late June.
 The island is famous for its lavender and was once the world’s 8th largest producer.
 The small village of Velo Grablje was the centre of production, and some enterprising locals started the annual lavender festival a decade ago.
 Harvesting lavender is hard work!
 This is how it looks at 6am on top of the island in a lavender field in early July.

 The Ultra Europe Beach party, which takes place in July.
-You can see this year’s after-party Split and the beach party at Hotel Amfora, above.
+You can see 2018 after-party in Split and the beach party at Hotel Amfora, above.

 Meet the destinations – Hvar Town